Engineering Permits

 • Exemptions where another municipal permit includes the soil activities or a provincial authority has granted permission and does not require municipal approval (Section 7).

-• New fees, with certain exemptions (Schedule B), to include:
+• New fees, with certain exemptions (Schedule B), see permit application fees

 back to top